 How can you ensure your marriage is as full of romance and passion as the day you entered it?
-You could buy your husband an expensive watch on your anniversary, whisk your wife away to the Maldives for a surprise vacation, or always send her flowers and chocolates on her birthdays.
+By buying your husband an expensive watch on your anniversary, whisking your wife away to the Maldives for a surprise vacation, or always sending her flowers and chocolates on her birthdays?

 When we think of passionate relationships, we often think of big, romantic gestures and expensive presents.
 While we certainly should make the effort to celebrate our partners, relationship experts have found that it’s not the huge declarations of love that create the happiest marriages.
 Instead, it’s the little moments of everyday life.
 Real-life romance is kept alive by letting your spouse know that you value him or her in the grind of daily life.

 The psychologists at The Gottman Institute have studied married couples for more than 40 years, and they’ve discovered two small but significant things successful couples do every day to stay happily married.Cara and Andy’s Ethereal, Blue-Hued Wedding at The St. Regis Singapore by Antelope Studios

 In a six-year study on newlyweds, Dr. John Gottman discovered the surprising difference between couples who stayed together and couples who divorced.
 It wasn’t the depth of intimacy in their conversations, or even whether they agreed with each other.
 In his book The Relationship Cure, Gottman says, “The important thing is how these people pay attention to each other, no matter what they’re talking about or doing.”